Jia-Wei-Liao/Machine_Learning/HW2/README.md

 └─train.py
 ```

-## Download Swin Transformer pre-trained weight
+## Download swin transformer pre-trained weight
 - You can download the pre-trained weight on the Google Drive:
 https://drive.google.com/file/d/1iMU08acRJNOIpX0La0kLAwFbEwq3dosO/view?usp=sharing
 - You can download the pre-trained weight on the Swin Transformer GitHub:
 https://github.com/microsoft/Swin-Transformer

 ## Requirements